GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/3-Auth Signup.md

            name="password"
            placeholder="Type your password"
            value={this.state.password}
-           onChange={this.handleLoginChange}>
+           onChange={this.handleSignupChange}>
        </input>
    </form>
    <button type="submit">Sign up</button>
 ```

+Now we're going to create the handleSignupChange, which will update the state when the user types something in.
+We'll create that below the constructor.

 ## Change handler

-Now we're going to create the handleLoginChange, which will update the state when the user types something in.
-We'll create that below the constructor.

 ```
-handleLoginChange(event) {
+handleSignupChange(event) {
         this.setState({
             [event.target.name]: event.target.value
         });